henriksundeodegard/context-adaptive-architecture/README.md

 designing intelligent systems that grow with us

 - #0 Executive preview
+- #1 A real-world setup
-- #1 Why this moment demands a new lens
+- #2 Why this moment demands a new lens
-- #2 Vibe architecting (a working definition)
+- #3 Vibe architecting (a working definition)
-- #3 Architectural skeleton (MVP‑ready)
+- #4 Architectural skeleton (MVP‑ready)
-- #4 Four principles of context-adaptive systems
+- #5 Four principles of context-adaptive systems
-- #5 What becomes possible
+- #6 What becomes possible
-- #6 Measuring human-centered growth
+- #7 Measuring human-centered growth
-- #7 Limits and open problems
+- #8 Limits and open problems
-- #8 First‑step roadmap
+- #9 First‑step roadmap
-- #9 Call to action
+- #10 Call to action

-- #10 A real-world setup: vibe architecting on the ground
+_This text was written in collaboration with AI_

 ---

 ## 0. Executive preview